-Keystone Opportunity Zones (KOZ): (newpa.com/koz) A program that develops a community’s abandoned, unused, underutilized land and buildings into business districts and residential areas that present a well-rounded and well-balanced approach to community revitalization.
-The Department of Community and Economic Development (DCED) administers this partnership between state and local government in collaboration with the Department of Revenue (state taxes) and the Department of Labor and Industry (Unemployment Compensation taxes), based on the act of October 6, 1998 (P.L.
-705, No. 92) known as the Keystone Opportunity Zone, Keystone Opportunity Expansion Zone and Keystone Opportunity Improvement Zone Act (73 P.S. §§820.101- 820.1309) (the “Act”).
+Keystone Opportunity Zone (KOZ): (dced.pa.gov/koz) The KOZ program is one of the nation’s boldest and most innovative economic and community development programs.
+This unique program develops a community’s abandoned, unused, underutilized land and buildings into business districts and residential areas that present a well-rounded and well-balanced approach to community revitalization.
+The Department of Community and Economic Development administers this partnership between state and local government in collaboration with the Department of Revenue (state taxes) and the Department of Labor and Industry (Unemployment Compensation taxes), based on the act of October 6, 1998 (P.L.
+705, No. 92) known as the Keystone Opportunity Zone, Keystone Opportunity Expansion Zone and Keystone Opportunity Improvement Zone Act.